junxit/us-congress-bills-111/bill.md

 > ## § 1101.
 Definitions
 >
 > - **(a)** *Accident defined* In this chapter, the term “accident”—
->   - **(1)** means an event associated with the operation of a vehicle, aircraft, or pipeline, which results in damage to or destruction of the vehicle, aircraft or pipeline, or which results in the death of or serious injury to any person, regardless of whether the initiating event is accidental or otherwise; and
+>   - **(1)** means an event associated with the operation of a vehicle, aircraft, or pipeline, which results in damage to or destruction of the vehicle, aircraft, or pipeline, or which results in the death of or serious injury to any person, regardless of whether the initiating event is accidental or otherwise; and
 >   - **(2)** may include an incident that does not involve destruction or damage of a vehicle, aircraft, or pipeline, but affects transportation safety, as the Board prescribes by regulation.
 > - **(b)** *Applicability of definitions in other laws* The definitions contained in section 2101(17a) of title 46 and section 40102(a) of this title apply to this chapter.